Scenery into Poetry

 What makes scenery poetry distinctive on this site is that it's not metaphor for metaphor's sake.
 Each piece points to a specific place the morning mist on Yangmingshan in Taipei, the corrugated cliffs of Geirangerfjord in Norway, the canal lanes of Banda Aceh and turns the visit into a hand-rhymed doggerel verse, then sets the rhyme to AI-generated music so the visit can travel further.

-The format is consistent.
-Every landscape gets a song.
-Every song carries a stanza of plain-language Chinese rhyme (with English translation), three to five minutes long, designed to be hummed rather than analyzed.
+The format is consistent: a hand-rhymed verse for every place.
+A selection also get an AI-generated song — collected in a playlist on the page, not attached to every individual piece.
+Each song that exists carries a stanza of plain-language Chinese rhyme (with English translation), three to five minutes long, designed to be hummed rather than analyzed.
 Morgan writes the doggerel from his own travel notes; the music is arranged with AI assistance, but the rhythm and rhyme scheme are always shaped by the original verse.

 Why bother?
 Because traditional poetry about places tends to go in two directions: the literary (Rilke at Duino, Tu Fu in the mountains) or the snapshot (Instagram).
 This hub does a third thing turns the place into something visitors can hum afterwards.
 A five-minute song about Yangmingshan stays in the head longer than a five-second photo.